isomerpages/gb-assist/pages/solutionrepo/solution306.md

 #### Things to Note
 More than or equal to quipment must meet the following specifications:
-- Must be able to integrate with production line (optional)
-- Touchscreen interface, able to manually input datecode/expiry date for products
+- Able to seal multiple products at a time
-- Can automatically print unique barcode for each product from the production line
+- Digital interface for ease-of-use

 Additional criteria:
 - =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR